US, Japan to boost miltary ties with new command center – DW – 07/28/2024

 "Now is a critical phase when our decision today determines our future."

-Austin said the ministers planned to discuss "historic efforts to modernize" US and Japanese command and control structures, including for US forces in Japan.
+Austin said the officials planned to discuss "historic efforts to modernize" US and Japanese command and control structures, including for US forces in Japan.

 What do we know about the plans to upgrade defense in Japan?